 As a consequence, each UTF-16 code unit is always either a leading surrogate, a trailing surrogate, or encodes a BMP code point.

 These are two examples of UTF-16-encoded code points:

 🙂) is in an astral plane and represented by two code units: 0xD83D and 0xDE42.

 UTF-8 has 8-bit code units.
 It uses 1–4 code units to encode a code point:

 |Code points||Code units|

-For web development, two Unicode encoding formats are relevant: UTF-16 and UTF-8.
+The Unicode encoding formats that are used in web development are: UTF-16 and UTF-8.

 The ECMAScript specification internally represents source code as UTF-16.

-On the other hand, there are grapheme clusters.
-A grapheme cluster corresponds most closely to a symbol displayed on screen or paper.
+However, a grapheme cluster corresponds most closely to a symbol displayed on screen or paper.
 It is defined as “a horizontally segmentable unit of text”.
+Therefore, official Unicode documents also call it a user-perceived character.
 One or more code points are needed to encode a grapheme cluster.